ktpbu/ktpbu.github.io/README.md

 ## Usage
 To use the website, simply enter KTPBostonU.com into the search bar or follow this link to our [website](https://ktpbostonu.com/index.html).

+To run the react website, use the command "npm start" in the terminal.

 ## Contributing
 We welcome contributions to improve KTPBostonU.com.
 If you would like to contribute, please follow these guidelines: